hasauino/mrYellow/README.md

 ```
 ssh pi@xxx.xxx.xxx.xxx
 ```
 where xxx.xxx.xxx.xxx is the IP address of the robot.
-You can know robot's IP address from the router settings page.
+You can get robot's IP address from the router settings page.
 Or from the robot, type the follwoing command in the terminal:
 ```
 ifconfig
 ```